 Trunk Club also has six brick-and-mortar locations — in New York City, Boston, Chicago, Los Angeles, Dallas and Washington — where you can meet a stylist for a face-to-face styling session.
 The clubhouses are tastefully decorated and feature a complimentary bar “complete with craft beer, wine, champagne, and spirits” to make the process relaxed, enjoyable, and as unlike a crowded department store as possible.
 While this obviously lacks the convenience factor of online shopping, this level of personal attention sets Trunk Club further apart from its competitors.

-Trunk Club will work especially well for those with higher clothing budgets and a love for classic style.
-If you're already a Nordstrom aficionado, the service is a no-brainer.
+Trunk Club will work especially well for those who gravitate towards classic styles and have a modestly high clothing budget.
+If you’re already a Nordstrom aficionado, the service is a no-brainer.
 The $25 styling fee is waived when you use your Nordstrom credit or debit card, and all Trunk Club purchases count toward your regular Nordstrom rewards account.
-The company also recently launched "You Pick," a feature that lets users add up to three items of your choice to each trunk from a list of curated basics and accessories (think socks, underwear, jewelry and ties).
+The company also recently launched “You Pick,” a feature that lets users add up to three items of your choice to each trunk from a list of curated basics and accessories (think socks, underwear, jewelry and ties).